apache/incubator-kie-kogito-runtimes/README.md

     * Mail the blog link to the user list.

-* Send a mail to the BRMS QE Lead (Lukáš Petrovický)

 * If it's a final release:

     * Notify TheServerSide and Dzone's Daily Dose.